 - Lectures: Students are strongly encouraged to attend lectures so that they have an opportunity to engage with the content and ask questions.
 However, attendance is not required at lectures and will not be tracked. - Recitations: Students are expected to attend weekly in-person recitation sections.
-Attendance is required to complete the weekly recitation quiz.
+Attendance is required to complete the weekly recitation guiz.

-Instructors for Lectures: PSL 431 is team-taught by 3 instructors.
+Instructors for Lectures: PSL 431 is team-taught by 4 instructors.
 Each instructor maintains scheduled in-person office hours.
 Meetings with instructors may also be made by appointment to occur in-person or via Zoom: email to set up a meeting.
 Instructors contacted via email will endeavor to reply within 24 hours.

 Instructor Email Office Hours Location Gina Leinninger, Ph.D.
-Pronouns: she/her/hers (Course Coordinator & CellPhys) leinning@msu.edu M 10:00-11:00 AM & Th 1:00-2:00 PM or by appointment ISTB, Room 1403 ISTB = Interdisciplinary Science and Technology Building Geoffroy Laumet, Ph.D.
-Pronouns: he/him/his (Nervous System) laumetge@msu.edu T 3:30-4:30 PM & W 9:00-10:00 AM or by appointment ISTB, Room 1403 ISTB = Interdisciplinary Science and Technology Building Marty Spranger, Ph.D.
-Pronouns: he/him/his (Cardiac, Vascular and Respiratory Systems) mds@msu.edu M 3-4:00 PM & W 3-4:00 PM or by appointment BPS, Room 2201-H BPS = Biomedical and Physical Sciences Building
+Pronouns: she/her/hers (Coordinator & CellPhys) leinning@msu.edu All semester T: 12:00 - 1:00 PM W 9:00-10:00 AM or by appointment ISTB, Room 1403 ISTB = Interdisciplinary Science and Technology Building Geoffroy Laumet, Ph.D.
+Pronouns: he/him/his (Nervous System) laumetge@msu.edu October 2 & 9 W 9:00-10:00 AM or by appointment ISTB, Room 1401 ISTB = Interdisciplinary Science and Technology Building Marty Spranger, Ph.D.
+Pronouns: he/him/his (Cardiac, Vascular) mds@msu.edu Oct 7 - Dec 6 M 3-4:00 PM & W 3-4:00 PM or by appointment BPS, Room 2201-H BPS = Biomedical and Physical Sciences Building Bruce Uhal, Ph.D.
+Pronouns: he/him/his (Respiratory) uhal@msu.edu Nov 18 - Dec 13 W 3:00-5:00 PM or by appointment BPS, Room 3197 BPS = Biomedical and Physical Sciences Building